-Bologna v Inter Milan
+Inter howler gives AC Milan control of title race

 Post update

+Attempt missed.
+Alexis Sánchez (Inter Milan) right footed shot from the left side of the box misses to the right.
+Assisted by Marcelo Brozovic.

+Attempt blocked.
+Danilo D'Ambrosio (Inter Milan) header from the centre of the box is blocked.
+Assisted by Ivan Perisic with a cross.

-Mattias Svanberg (Bologna) wins a free kick in the defensive half.
+Roberto Gagliardini (Inter Milan) wins a free kick in the defensive half.

 Post update